Shared Rural Network

 TNS Progress

 On the publicly funded element of the programme, which involves providing coverage in the total-not-spots (TNS), progress continues with planning applications now being submitted across Scotland.
-We will provide a rolling update of how many validated applications are in the planning system below.
-Many mast locations are still to be finalised before they can progress to the planning stage.
+We will provide a rolling update of how many validated applications are in the planning system below, as well as include the number of TNS masts that have been switched on and are now delivering coverage from all four operators.

 Number of TNS sites in